 I woke feeling fresh this morning thanks to stopping the adult beverages at a reasonable hour.
 When you are in your 20s you can do crazy things and hit the ground running the next day.
 Not so much when you qualify for AARP.

-After breakfast that was fit for a king, I went to the Country Music Hall of Fame.
+After breakfast which was fit for a king, I went to the Country Music Hall of Fame.
 I had driven to Milk and Honey then drove back to the resort and walked from there.
-The resort is so well located that for a great deal of the attractions downtown you are in walking distance.
+The resort is so well located that for a great deal of the attractions downtown, you are within walking distance.

 If you look at the website you can get a firm grasp of the Hall of Fame.
-If you are a fan of music, you can even watch many videos before you trip on their website.
-I find doing things like that before my trips gets me all keyed up and excited more about my vacations.
+If you are a fan of music, you can even watch many videos before your trip on their website.
+I find doing things like that before my trips get me all keyed up and excited more about my vacations.

-The Hall of Fame even has some great online exhibits for those that can not make the trip that change fairly often.
-What you find in person is a much more in depth look in person at the people, sounds, and many items from these music legends.
+The Hall of Fame even has some great online exhibits for those that can not make the trip that changes fairly often.
+What you find in a person is a much more in-depth look in person at the people, sounds, and many items from these music legends.
 I have been to the Rock-N-Roll Hall of Fame and that is wonderful but I must say think this one is better organized and maintained.

 I could have spent the entire day with these music legends and their collections.
 Instead, I spent maybe 4-5 hours, and all for less than $30 for the ticket.
 So, I think that was money well spent.